ryu-ichii/digital-writing-folio/class-exercises-and-project-iteration.md

 -	I’ve received mostly positive feedback and advice on how to continue working up the piece.
 -	Introducing different voices to the psychosis slides.

-*3 key tasks for completetion by next week:*
+*3 key tasks for completetion by Week 11:*
-- [ ]	Build another 4 rooms with fully realised aesthetics.
-- [ ] Write out another 10 rooms worth of prose (doesn’t have to be on TWINE)
+- [X]	-	Build another 4 rooms with fully realised aesthetics and prose/poetry.
+Have these in keeping with the themes and dynamics of the eLiterature work thus far.
+Push myself to experiment further with aesthetics and features that can be born from the added computerisation element.
+- [X]-	Write out another 10 rooms worth of prose (not on TWINE).
+Have this prose at a high standard with minimal edits or changes required.
+These can be reevaluated as I upload them onto my working TWINE project.
+Allow prose generation to inform the plot arcs and how the descent into intangibility occurs.
-- [ ] Increase the chaos of the current psychosis room and add another psychosis room (the text and the randomisation).
+- [X] -	Increase the chaos of the current psychosis room and add two more psychosis rooms.
+Add more strings of text to fragment poools for randomisation and more visual and sounds effects that further assist in conveying and exploring the themes.
+All these aspects should inform one another as I continue the creation process.

+## Week 11
+### Progress Documentation
+**What aspect of your Ass 3 submission needs the most attention?
+Create a priority list with soft deadlines to meet up until June 5.**